mattwalker75/local_llm_framework/README.md

 # Local LLM Framework (LLF)

-A flexible Python framework designed to run Large Language Models (LLMs) locally on your computer using vLLM as the runtime engine.
+A flexible Python framework designed to run Large Language Models (LLMs) locally on your computer using llama.cpp as the runtime engine.

 ## Overview